simojo/www/posts/creating-a-simple-nix-flake.md

+---
-# Creating a Simple Nix Flake
+title: Creating a Simple Nix Flake
-## Let's make a simple Nix flake that builds a project and installs it.
+description: Let's make a simple Nix flake that builds a project and installs it.
-### 2025-07-25
+date: 2025-07-25
+---

 Nix flakes is an experimental feature of the Nix package manager [(docs)](https://nixos.wiki/wiki/flakes).
 As opposed to standard `nix` files, flakes allow for a